Vapok/AdventureBackpacks/README.md

 ## 1.5.1.0
 * Fixed an annoying bug on the Level 4 Explorer's Wisppack where the Demister would activate on every equipment change.
 Annoying!
 * Adjusted some shaders.
+* Adding fresh Russian Translation File thanks to BIATLONIST!
+  * (Have you translated this into your language?
+Let me know, and I'll add it the releases!)

 ## 1.5.0.0
 * Initial Release of Adventuring Backpacks introducing 6 New Backpack Prefabs (4 New Models and Designs)